Prostaglandins (biologically active substances)

 Misoprostol increases the contraction of the smooth muscles of the myometrium, leading to an expansion of the cervix and an increase in its tone.
 This improves and facilitates the removal of the contents of the uterine cavity, provoking abortion.

-The absorption and absorption of Misoprostol, when ingested, is carried out quickly.
+When ingested, the absorption of Misoprostol is carried out quickly.
 The drug is 85% bound to plasma albumins.
 The drug is metabolized in the liver and the gastrointestinal tract walls with the participation of misoprostolic acid.
 The maximum concentration of the substance is fixed after 30-40 minutes.
-80-85% of the meaning is excreted by the kidneys, and 15-20% of Misoprostol is released with bile.
+After that, 80-85% of the meaning is excreted by the kidneys, and 15-20% of Misoprostol is released with bile.
 The half-life is from 20 to 40 minutes.
 In case of any kidney pathologies, the drug elimination time is doubled.

 Indications for Misoprost-200: